Te Ua Haumēne: Early life

 Born at Waiaua, South Taranaki, in the early 1820s, Te Ua was of the Taranaki iwi (tribe).
 His father Tūtawake died soon after his son's birth and Te Ua was captured, along with his mother Paihaka, during a 1826 raid mounted by the Waikato iwi.
 Enslaved, their captors took them to Kāwhia.
 There was a Christian presence in the area, and Te Ua was taught to read and write and also studied the New Testament.
 Soon after John Whiteley, a Wesleyan missionary, established a mission station in Kāwhia, Te Ua was baptised as Horopāpera, a transliteration of the name Zerubbabel.
+He was also known as Horopāpera Tūwhakaroro at this time.

 Te Ua returned to the Taranaki in 1840, joining the Wesleyan mission at Waimate.
 By the 1850s he was a supporter of the Kīngitanga (Māori King Movement) and also engaged in the anti-land-selling movement, protesting the acquisition by settlers of Māori land in the Taranaki.
 He fought against the government in the First Taranaki War, serving as a chaplain to the Māori warriors.